pykeen/pykeen/README.rst

 Summarize the results of all experiments
 ****************************************
-To summarize the results of all experiments, please enter switch to root directory containing directories for each experiment, and run following command:
+To summarize the results of all experiments, please switch to root directory containing the directories for each experiment, and run following command:

 .. code-block:: sh